andrebianco-net/Create-CSharp-WebAPI-Clean-Architecture/README.md

 Linked to Solid Single Responsibility, explained above, and DRY - Don't Repeat Yourself, that talks about don't create more lines of the same code.

-### Dependency Injection Principle - DIP
+### Dependency Inversion Principle - DIP

 One business class shouldn't depends neither infrastructure class nor any other concrete class, but both of them need to know their own abstractions.

-Inversion of Dependency occurs when we inject (Inject of Dependency) a concrete implementation inside a class's constructor using the interface of that class injected.
+The Inversion of Dependency occurs when we inject (Inject of Dependency) a concrete implementation inside a class's constructor using the interface of that class injected.
 When it happens we use the mechanic of Inversion of Control provided to create an instantiation of class.